 Eligibility and selection process

 This program is open to undergraduate students of all majors.
 Applicants must have a minimum cumulative GPA of 2.8.
-Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
+Students who will be on probation at any point during the program for a judicial offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire judicial policy.

 All suitable applicants will be invited for interview before a final decision is made on which students will be nominated to the program.